flyteorg/flyte/flytectl/docs/source/gen/flytectl_delete_execution-cluster-label.rst

     project: flytectldemo
     value: foo

-Deletes execution cluster label for a workflow
+Deletes execution cluster label for a workflow.
-Here the command deletes execution cluster label for a workflow core.control_flow.run_merge_sort.merge_sort
+For the workflow 'core.control_flow.run_merge_sort.merge_sort', it is:

 ::